TobCraft3521/voc-app/README.md

 and then view the app in the browser at localhost:8000 or download one of the releases on GitHub, unzip it and open the index.html file.

+# Features
+- create, load and save datasets
+- edit datasets
+- 2 way learning (language a to b and b to a)